HomeLatest NewsEnterprise ITNetflix, TikTok join global chorus to isolate Russia, block services in protest against Ukraine-war

 Register Now →

-“In light of Russia’s new ‘fake news’ law, we have no choice but to suspend live streaming and new content to our video service while we review the safety implications of this law,” TikTok said Sunday in a statement on Twitter.
+“In light of Russia’s new ‘fake news’ law, we have no choice but to suspend and new content to our video service while we review the safety implications of this law,” TikTok said Sunday in a statement on Twitter.
 “Our in-app messaging service will not be affected.”

 TikTok spokesperson Hilary McQuaide said the TikTok app in Russia now appears in “view-only” mode and won’t let people post or see new videos or live streams.
 They can still see older videos, but not if they came from outside the country, she said.